 HFM 068 Next Generation Shopping Trends

-Today, customers expect to interact with retailers in a seamless way, combining brick-and-mortar, catalog, online, mobile and social commerce.
-This is referred to as “omnichannel retailing”.
-Learn how to understand the needs of omnichannel customers, how major retailers are navigating their omnichannel journeys and how to create an omni strategy.
-Learn about new innovative retail experiences, technologies changing the store experience, and AR, VR and advances in the industry.
+Today, customers expect to interact with retailers in a seamless way, combining brick-and-mortar, catalog, online, mobile, and social commerce.
+This is referred to as “omnichannel retailing."
+Learn how to understand the needs of omnichannel customers, how major retailers are navigating their omnichannel journeys, and how to create an omni strategy.
+Learn about new innovative retail experiences, technologies changing the store experience, and AR and VR advances in the industry.

 Fashion forecasting focuses on global fashion trends and is the driving force of the fashion world.
 Learn how to research the past, scrutinize consumer habits, analyze cultural influences, and understand trend cycles to predict future fashion trends.
 You will create your own presentation of upcoming trends with silhouettes, color samples and fabric swatches using the professional resources available at FIT.
 You'll also visit inspirational retail spaces in the neighborhood to see forecasting in action.
 (You can skip this summer class if you've already taken HFM 060)

 Fashion merchandising is the art of presenting products to customers at the right price and at the right moment.
 Learn how targeted marketing drives consumer motivation.
 See real-world examples through trips to retail stores and through professional resources at The Museum at FIT.
 (You can skip this summer class if you've already taken HFM 064)

 HFM 103 Exploring Product Development

 How does a great fashion line make its way into retail?
 Learn how apparel is created for a specific market—including color choices, fabrics, and silhouettes—and is ultimately produced.
 You'll discover how product gets from an idea to the factory to the store.
 Work on projects individually and in groups to develop a practical understanding of the creative and technical design process.
 (You can skip this summer class if you've already taken HFM 065)